kstenschke/tictac-track/README.md

 Tictac-Track
 ============

-Ticktac-Track is a simple CLI timetracker.
+Ticktac-Track is a simple but powerful timetracker running on the command-line.
 It comes without external dependencies (no server or database).
 The application records work-entries directly to a local HTML file, ready for print at any time.